andrewt3000/MachineLearning/cnn4Images.md

     4. Padding (P) - zero padding on edges of input volume.
 Padding can make output volume same size as input volume when padding =  (F - 1)/2.
 Examples: 3x3 filters / padding = 1, 5x5 filters / padding 2, 7x7 filters / padding 3.

 2. Max pool layer: max pooling is when you take a section and subsample only the largest value in the pool.
-  parameter: size of the section to subsample. example 2x2.
+  hyperparameter: size of the section to subsample. example 2x2.

 3. Fully connected layers are the same as hidden layers in a vanilla neural network.